 Union Mercantile Solutions by Union Mercantile Ltd is an IT solution company with an agenda to serve the low-cost IT service where on hand experience was gathered by working for in house IT solutions for our valuable customers.
-As Enterprise Solution Provider, we have analyzed the data about the satisfaction of different software’s, ERP, Solutions, IT infrastructure of various company in Bangladesh and found out that the satisfaction rate is not quite sufficient and the root cause is lack of information for the right solution for the right infrastructure.
-Most of the companies are investing vast amount of money in their IT but end product and results still require much to be desired.
-In this course we are enlightening on the topic “ERP to Cloud Open Source ERP: The Evolution”
+As Enterprise Solution Provider, we have analyzed the data about the satisfaction of different software’s, ERP, Solutions, IT infrastructure of the various company in Bangladesh and found out that the satisfaction rate is not quite sufficient and the root cause is lack of information for the right solution for the right infrastructure.
+Most of the companies are investing a vast amount of money in their IT but end product and results still require much to be desired.
+In this course, we are enlightening on the topic “ERP to Cloud Open Source ERP: The Evolution”

 The acronym ERP stands for Enterprise Resource Planning and refers to creating a more efficient, leaner, better-automated and integrated business through sophisticated technology solutions.